 When the abuser is served an order of protection by the court, he has the option to consent or to contest.
 If the abuser consents, the order can stay in place for up to two years.
 If the victim obtains a contested order over the contesting party’s objection, the order can stay in effect for up to five years.

 Domestic violence is a serious matter, and verbal or mental abuse can be every bit as damaging as physical violence.
 If you are trapped in an abusive situation and want help to get out, contact a divorce attorney who can assist you in the initial and most difficult stages of leaving a violent marriage.
-To learn more, call the Buffalo, NY Law Offices of Randy S. Margulis and Associates at 716.886.9600 or contact us online.
+To learn more, call the Buffalo, NY Law Offices of Randy S. Margulis at 716.886.9600 or contact us online.